-I recently made a Tessuti Bondi dress for the Minerva Crafts blog and of course as soon as that post drops, I’ll link it here.
-In the meantime, here’s a preview of that gorgeous dress!
+I recently made a Tessuti Bondi dress for the Minerva Crafts blog.
+Here’s a sneak peek of that gorgeous dress!
 Since I had made it up recently, I could remember the steps off the top of my head and I had the pattern close by.
 The only issue was that my polka dot fabric had 3% spandex (it’s a stretch cotton sateen) and so I thought it best to go down one size.
 I made size 10 instead of 12 this time.

 Leave it to beaver to make a big booboo!
 I forgot I had planned to add back an inch or two to the pattern since I had shortened my size 12 by 3 inches.
 So going down a size and omitting the frayed hem made it come up even shorter and now I have to constantly pull this one down since I may have a little bit of a booty behind there somewhere.